 What is the difference between communication studies (DC131) and multimedia (DC133)?
 What kind of jobs could I work in after I study for a communications degree?

-The BA in Multimedia focuses on the more technical, hand-on aspects of digital media production.
-If you would like a job in media or related industries but not sure what part yet, the BA in Communication Studies may be the degree for you.
-However, there is some overlap in the core modules, and choosing the BA in Multimedia does not limit your pathway into broadcast or 'traditional media' production.
+The BSc in Multimedia focuses on the more technical, hands-on aspects of digital media production.
+If you would like a job in media or related industries but are not sure what part yet, the BA in Communication Studies may be the degree for you.
+However, there is some overlap in the core modules, and choosing the BA in Multimedia does not limit your pathway into broadcast or traditional media production.
 There is now a lot of cross-pollination of jobs between broadcast and digital media, and many of our graduates work across the communications and media industries, from television and radio to animation studios and film production companies.

 Is DCU all one campus?